dhonysilva/maaite/README.md

 * [marimo](https://marimo.io)

+[GitHub](https://github.com/marimo-team/marimo) repository for the Marimo project.

 *[Provide more explanation about it, and their characteristics]*.

 * [Observable Framework](https://observablehq.com/platform/framework)

+[GitHub](https://github.com/observablehq/framework) repository for the Observable Framework.

 From the same creator of [d3js](https://d3js.org) JavaScript library for data visualization, the Obserable Framework [more].

 * Metabase [Embedded Analytics](https://www.metabase.com/product/embedded-analytics)

+It is not open sourced yet.
+But it is a good reference for the project.

 *[Provide more explanation about it, and their characteristics]*.